- What is a class action? - Top

 If you previously filed a warranty claim in relation to your damaged BP Organic Shingles and your warranty claim was accepted, you cannot claim under the settlement with respect to the same damaged BP Organic Shingles, but you can claim under the settlement with respect to other damaged BP Organic Shingles.

-If you previously filed a warranty claim in relation to your damaged BP Organic Shingles and your warranty claim was rejected after June 9, 2009, you can resubmit a claim under the settlement.
-If your warranty claim was rejected before June 9, 2009, you cannot claim under the settlement with respect to the same BP Organic Shingles unless the condition of the shingles has worsened such that the condition now qualifies as damage to BP Organic Shingles as per the terms of the settlement (see No. 10 above).
+If you previously filed a warranty claim in relation to your damaged BP Organic Shingles and your warranty claim was rejected, you cannot claim under the settlement with respect to the same BP Organic Shingles unless the condition of the shingles has worsened such that the condition now qualifies as damage to BP Organic Shingles as per the terms of the settlement (see No. 9 above).
 You can however claim with respect to BP Organic Shingles that were not the subject of the previously-filed warranty claim.

 If you have an outstanding warranty claim, you do not need to file a Claim Form under the settlement.
 Your warranty claim will be adjudicated based on the terms of the settlement.
 However, if you wish to select the cash settlement option (see No. 14 above), you must advise BP in writing that you wish to do so.

 - How do I check the status of my claim? - Top

 You can check the status of your claim using BP’s self-serve website: https://bpqualityassurance.com/.